Terms & Conditions

 • Electronic devises

-Please take care when charging electronic devises, as laptops, smart phones, torches, etc. Often the charger and/or the devise get very hot and can pose a severe fire risk, especially when placed on the mattresses in the cabins or the upholstery or cushions in the salon, as e.g. laptops overheat when put on a soft surface.
+Please be careful when charging electronic devices such as laptops, smartphones, torches, etc. The charger and/or device often become very hot and can pose a serious fire risk, especially if they are placed on the mattresses in the cabins or the upholstery in the salon.

 Never leave a charging devise unattended in your cabin!
 Preferably charge all devises in the salon, where you find a lot of sockets; torches can also be charged in the ‘pigeon holes’ on the dive deck.